A Select List of Our Authors

 Sharon Weinberger

-A national security writer focusing on science and technology issues, Weinberger is the author of IMAGINARY WEAPONS: A Journey Through the Pentagon's Scientific Underworld (Nation Books) and co-author (with Nathan Hodge) of A NUCLEAR FAMILY VACATION : Travels in the World of Atomic Weaponry (Bloomsbury).
+A national security writer focusing on science and technology issues, Weinberger is the author of THE IMAGINEERS OF WAR: The Untold Story of DARPA, the Pentagon Agency That Changed the World (Knopf); IMAGINARY WEAPONS: A Journey Through the Pentagon's Scientific Underworld (Nation Books) and the co-author (with Nathan Hodge) of A NUCLEAR FAMILY VACATION: Travels in the World of Atomic Weaponry (Bloomsbury).

 Margaret Wertheim

-Science journalist and author of PHYSICS ON THE FRINGE: How Citizen Scientists Are Turning Physics on Its Head (Walker & Company), among others.
+Science journalist and author of PHYSICS ON THE FRINGE: Smoke Rings, Circlons, and Alternative Theories of Everything (Walker & Company), among others.
 Wertheim has contributed to the New York Times, the Los Angeles Times, The Guardian, TLS and many others.

 author website